f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-private-cloud-edge/Baremetal-onprem/baremetal-onprem-deploy-demo-guide.rst

         .. figure:: Assets/start_virtual_console.jpg

         - Click “Virtual Media” and browse to the device that you want to boot the Hardware with.
-In this demo, I choose “Map CD/DVD”.
+In this demo, I choose ``Map CD/DVD``.

         .. figure:: Assets/launch_virtual_media.jpg